Composting Food Scraps & Yard Waste

 The organics waste stream is comprised of yard waste, food scraps, and food soiled paper - totaling approximately one third of our total Municipal Solid Waste.
 18% of total Municipal Solid Waste is Food Waste (NYSDEC Beyond Waste).
 The US Environmental Protection Agency estimates that about 96 billion pounds of food are wasted each year in the U.S. costing one billion dollars to manage.
 To address this growing dilemma, food waste should be prevented by planning meals and donating any still edible, non-perishable food to local food pantries.
 For your inedible food scraps, you can compost right at home in your own backyard.
 Composting is not only a great solution for reducing landfill waste but it can help reduce Greenhouse Gas emissions, sequester carbon from the atmosphere, and improve soils in your garden.

-For information on how to make your own composter and how to compost, see: A Beginner’s Guide to Composting .
+For information on how to make your own composter and how to compost at home, see: A Beginner’s Guide to Composting .

-ALSO NEW FOR 2023: Expanded Food Scraps Drop Off Locations at Select Orange County Farmers Markets!
+The Second Season of Food Scraps Drop Off Locations at Orange County Farmers Markets a success!

 Meat and dairy will not be accepted at the above Food Scraps Drop Off locations.
 Trained volunteers will educate participants on how to separate food scraps from solid waste generated at home, and how to drop off at the Food Scraps Drop Off location.
 Food Scraps collected at the markets will be transported to local farms and community gardens where they will be properly composted according to best practices and used to replenish cultivated soils.